ahaldane/Mi3-GPU/UserGuide.md

 Requirements:

- * Python3 with the scipy, numpy, and pyopencl modules.
+ * Python3 with the scipy, numpy, and pyopencl modules, with a C compiler.
  * OpenCL drivers, ideally accompanied by multiple fast GPUs
- * mwc64x (see below)
- * For extra functionality: biopython, mpi4py, a C compiler
+ * For extra functionality: mpi4py

-After cloning this repository, the `mwc64x` software must be extracted into the `mwc64x` directory.
-This can be done automatically by running the script `dld_mwc64x.sh`.
-Alternatively, you can download `mwc64x` manually from http://cas.ee.ic.ac.uk/people/dt10/research/rngs-gpu-mwc64x.html and unpack.

-The helper module "seqtools" in the utils directory must be compiled with `make seqtools` (requires a C compiler).
-This will speed up writing and loading sequences from file, and also implements phylogenetic weighting tools.
+This package supports [python "setuptools"](https://packaging.python.org/tutorials/installing-packages/) for installation.
+The simplest way to install using setuptools is to use `pip` to install from the cloned source directory:

+    $ pip install /path/to/Mi3-GPU

+and uninstall by "pip uninstall mi3gpu".
+You may consider installing Mi3-GPU inside a python environment, for example using virtualenv or conda env.

+After installation using pip you should be able to run the Mi3-GPU script `Mi3.py` in your shell as well as the helper scripts such as `getMarginals.py`, assuming that you have your pip's `/bin` installation directory in your shell's `PATH` environment.

-To check that the script is correctly detecting the system's OpenCL installation and GPUs, run `./Mi3.py --clinfo` which should output information on the available GPUs.
+To check that the script is correctly detecting the system's OpenCL installation and GPUs, run `Mi3.py --clinfo` which should output information on the available platforms and GPUs.
+The GPUs should be listed as entries like `Device 'GeForce GTX TITAN X'`.
 Mi3-GPU was developed and tested on Linux systems using the Anaconda3 python package manager, see below for recommended hardware setup.

 Overview of Functionality
 -------------------------